Nebraska Army National Guard: Adjutants General of Nebraska

 The position of adjutant general was created by the Nebraska Territorial Legislature as a part-time position in 1864.
 It was made a full-time position in 1869.
-Its duties were transferred to an additional responsibility of the Secretary of State in 1871.
+In 1871, the position was abolished, with its duties becoming an additional responsibility of the Secretary of State.
 The position was recreated as a full-time position when the state adopted a new military code in 1881.